IPcommunity/mailing-list/README.md

 else

-  send email to  "ip-community@groupes.renater.fr", bit you will be moderated
+  send email to  "ip-community@groupes.renater.fr", but you will be moderated

 end